 Sending a timely response to an employer will allow you to show your organizational skills.
 In addition, sending a timely response will ensure that an employer does not decide to interview another candidate for the job.
 So be sure respond in a timely manner to prevent that.

-There are two types of interview requests you could receive: a phone call or an email.
+There are two types of interview requests you could receive: a phone invitation or an email invitation.

 How to Respond to an Interview Request Over the Phone

 If you applied for a job, you should make sure to take any calls that could be from the company.
 If you miss a call, return it as soon as possible.

 Make sure that you have your schedule at hand.
 You will need it when you are asked to commit to a time for the interview.

 The call you have with a company will start with an official invitation to come in for an interview.
 At this point, you may be asked to confirm if you are still interested in the position.

 If you are still interested in the position, the recruiter or hiring manager will propose a few different times for your interview.
 Respond with a time that works best for you, and take a note of that time.

 You may even want to ask the employer to send an electronic calendar invite or an email confirmation.
 This is simply to ensure that you are all on the same page.

 How to Respond to an Interview Request by Email

-To respond to an interview request, you should first start with a thank-you note.
+To respond to an emailed invitation, you should first start with a thank-you note.
 This is common courtesy in an email responding to an interview request, and shows your gratitude for the company considering you for the position.

 What comes next in your interview request response depends on the contents of the email sent to you by the employer.